The Astronomical League Award

 • An outstanding worker in the field of telescopic optics, instruction in telescope making or inventing new telescope arrangements, accessories or techniques, or one who has or is performing exceptional instrumental work for professional observatories.

-• One who has furthered amateur astronomy by lecturing or writing over a period of years, in a manner which has contributed in an exceptional degreee to amateur astronomy.
+• One who has furthered amateur astronomy by lecturing or writing over a period of years, in a manner which has contributed in an exceptional degree to amateur astronomy.

 • One whose work in organizing amateur societies or groups of societies has contributed significantly to the present wide interest in amateur astronomy.